 Can you Remove a Dog Wart at Home?
 (Without Vet’s Help)

 There are a few ways that people have removed a wart at home such as:

 - Cutting them off with a sharp pair of scissors: If the wart is not attached to the skin and looks more like a skin tag, they have to snip these off with a pair of sharp scissors.

 - Tying string around the wart: Some people will tie a piece of string around these warts to try to get them to fall off.

-I find that both of these methods can work but many times people will cut too much skin off, requiring a visit to the vet for stitches anyways or the skin tag never falls off after tying string around the wart.
+However, there are a lot of risks to your dog (see next section), and people will often cut too much skin off, requiring a visit to the vet for stitches anyways.
+Another challenge that people will encounter is that the skin tag never falls off after tying the string around the wart.

 Risks of Removing a Dog Wart at Home